Image Super-Resolution using Efficient Striped Window Transformer: Experiments

+We now apply ESWT to LSR following the training settings of ablation study and compare it with state-of-the-art (SOTA) methods in terms of the following aspects: qualitative and quantitative results of image SR, and the trade-off between model complexity and performance.

+\paragraph{Quantitative and Qualitative Comparisons} The quantitative comparison results are shown in Table \ref{tab: comparison}.
+The proposed ESWT performs better in almost all cases, surpassing ELAN \cite{ELAN} 0.0024 SSIM on the Urban100 \cite{Urban100} dataset of $\times 4$ image SR. The qualitative comparison results are illustrated in Figure \ref{fig: comparison}.
+Compared with other methods, the SR result reconstructed by the proposed ESWT contains rich structural details, has sharper edges, and looks more natural.

-\paragraph{Trade-off between Model Performance and Complexity} When evaluating LSR methods, the trade-off between model performance and complexity is also a key factor to consider.
-The qualitative trade-off comparison between the proposed ESWT and SOTA methods is shown in Figure \ref{fig: trade_off}.
-The figure shows that ESWT has fewer parameters, faster inference, smaller FLOPs, and less memory consumption but the best performance.
-The quantitative trade-off comparison is shown in Table \ref{tab: trade_off}.
-The CNN-based methods have minimal latency.
-However, their performance is poor.
-The hybrid-based methods perform better but have more parameters and suffer from high memory consumption.
-For the transformer-based methods, SwinIR further improves the performance, while ELAN reduces the model complexity while maintaining the performance of SwinIR.
-The proposed ESWT further reduces the complexity of the model and further enhances the quality of SR images, achieving a better trade-off than the SOTA methods.
+\paragraph{Model Performance and Complexity Trade-off} In the evaluation of LSR methods, the trade-off between model performance and complexity is also a key factor to consider.
+The qualitative trade-off comparison between ESWT and SOTA methods is shown in Table \ref{tab: trade_off}.
+The proposed ESWT reduces the complexity of the model and further enhances the quality of SR images, achieving a better trade-off compared with SOTA methods.